CenterForTheBuiltEnvironment/clima/docs/documentation/tabs-explained/psychrometric-chart/psychrometric-chart-explained.md

 <figure><img src="../../../.gitbook/assets/Relative humidity on Psycho.png" alt=""><figcaption><p>Relative humidity curves in the Psychrometric diagram</p></figcaption></figure>

-The simplest transformation to be analyzed on the psychometric diagram is the heating and cooling processes.
+The simplest transformation to be analyzed on the psychrometric diagram is the heating and cooling processes.
 The transition from the starting condition (1) to the final one (2) occurs horizontally, at constant humidity ratio values.
 The final condition (2) can be inspected as a function of the starting one.

 <figure><img src="../../../.gitbook/assets/heating cooling (1).png" alt=""><figcaption><p>Cooling and heating process</p></figcaption></figure>